Insight

 As a result, we would always advise you to revisit your will whenever your circumstances change.
 As a minimum, you should review your will at least once every few years.
 If there are any changes you might like to consider to your will, get in touch with a member of our friendly Wills, Estate & Tax planning team.

-Should an executor wish to consider putting a power of attorney in peace, then a member of this firm’s Probate team would be pleased to assist.
+Should an executor or those entitled to deal with an estate wish to consider putting a power of attorney in place, then a member of this firm’s Probate team would be pleased to assist.

 If you have any questions about this topic, please get in touch info@ts-p.co.uk.